| Ibought a Fender Twin Reverb amplifier in the late 70's. It never sounded very good, and occasionally cut out for no apparent reason.

 10 k-ohm in AA270 & AA769, 4.7 k-ohm in AB763.
 Amp at idle,

+volume controls at zero.
 Changing the AA270 to AB763 power supply resistors

 resulted in the voltages shown in the fourth column in my amp.
 Could